How to Become a Physical Therapy Assistant

-Physical therapy technicians (PTTs) provide invaluable services to patients experiencing physical discomfort.
-Working under the supervision of licensed physical therapists, technicians use massage, heat treatment, exercise and other non-invasive means to treat disease, injury and deformity.
+Physical therapy assistants (PTAs) provide invaluable services to patients experiencing physical discomfort.
+Working under the supervision of licensed physical therapists, PTAs use massage, heat treatment, exercise and other non-invasive means to treat disease, injury and deformity.

-The satisfaction that results from reducing physical suffering makes this career choice both meaningful and significant.
-By simultaneously reducing the pain and improving the mobility of the patients they serve, these professionals are able to significantly improve the lives of those suffering from pain and disability.
+There is immense personal satisfaction that results from reducing physical suffering and pain and improving the functional mobility of the patients they serve.
+PTAs are able to significantly improve the lives of those suffering from pain and disability.

-Physical therapy is performed in hospitals, clinics, medical offices and rehabilitation centers.
-In traditional medical settings, the hours are fairly regular, with limited weekend or on-call duty.
-The sports and entertainment industries frequently hire specialized physical therapist technicians as staff to travel with teams and accompany the athletes and entertainers to performance venues.
+Physical therapy is performed in a variety of different work environments including hospitals, clinics, medical offices, schools and rehabilitation centers.
+The hours can vary significantly depending on the setting.
+In a school setting, you will typically have the same schedule as a teacher.
+If you work in an outpatient clinic, the hours are normal office hours.
+If, however, you are in a hospital or in a home health setting, you may be required to work rotating weekends and holidays.
+The sports and entertainment industries frequently hire specialized physical therapist assistants as staff to travel with teams and accompany the athletes and entertainers to performance venues.
 Certification and specialization is a prerequisite for these exceptional job opportunities.

-A physical therapy technician must have an associate’s degree to work in this field.
-An Associate of Physical Therapy Assistant is a two-year program that incorporates classroom learning with clinical experience.
-Students take academic courses in algebra, anatomy and physiology, English and psychology.
-Early on, students gain hands-on experience by shadowing physical therapists and physical therapy technicians.
-By the end of the program, students work as assistants under the close supervision of trained mentors.
+A physical therapy assistant must have an associate’s degree to work in this field.
+An Associate of Physical Therapy Assistant degree involves a two-year program that incorporates classroom learning with clinical experience.
+Students take academic courses in algebra, anatomy, physiology, English and psychology.
+Early on, students gain hands-on experience by shadowing physical therapists and other PTAs.
+By the end of the program, students work under the close supervision of trained mentors.

-The Commission on Accreditation in Physical Therapy Education (CAPTE) oversees and certifies schools that can train future physical therapist technicians.
-As of 2010, there were 280 accredited programs in the United States with another 46 developing the courses and teachers necessary to become accredited.
+The Commission on Accreditation in Physical Therapy Education (CAPTE) oversees and certifies schools that can train future physical therapist assistants; CAPTE maintains a list of accredited physical therapy programs in the United States.
 It is very important to attend an accredited institution to avoid future licensure problems.

-After receiving the physical therapist technician/assistant qualification, an internship with a physical therapy facility provides experience in the field.
+After receiving the physical therapist assistant degree, and passing the NPTE, most assistants are ready to look for their first job.
+However, some assistants will choose to look for an internship with a physical therapy facility to provide further experience in the field.
 Working internships prepare job seekers to understand better the nature of the work.
 The American Physical Therapy Association (APTA) website provides information on the specifics of how to interview for and land an internship.